trikko/serverino/README.md

 		output.addHeader("www-authenticate",`Basic realm="my serverino"`);
 	}

-	// If the user and password are correct, we call the next endpoint.
+	// If the user and password are correct, we call the next matching endpoint.
-	// (the next endpoint will be called only if the current endpoint doesn't write anything) }
+	// (the next matching endpoint will be called only if the current endpoint doesn't write anything) }

 // This endpoint has the highest priority between the endpoints and it logs all the requests.